blagodarin/blagodarin/README.md

 It's also really easy to use — just some three CMake lines will get you Yttrium with all its dependencies, no manual work required.

 [Aulos](https://github.com/blagodarin/aulos) is a realtime audio synthesis toolkit.
-It can be used as audio middleware as well as a standalone tool.
+It can be used as middleware as well as a standalone tool.

-Aulos serves as an audio backend for Yttrium.
+[Seir](https://github.com/blagodarin/seir) is the foundation all other projects are built upon.

-[Primal](https://github.com/blagodarin/primal) is a general-purpose utility library that lays the foundation for other projects.
+It provides a set of C++ libraries as well as a simple CMake-based package management solution, and is meant to replace Yttrium as an all-in-one toolkit.